The Almonry Restoration Project

 The plan is to carry out a 2-phase project.
 Phase 1 will see the repair and restoration of the Almonry building.
 We will fix the timber frame, repair the walls, and replace the roof; we will install new rainwater goods, fix the windows, repoint the stonework and remove internal modern C20th stud walling that hides the beauty of the building.
 Alongside this we will be installing new energy efficient lighting and heating to make the space warmer, more welcoming and more sustainable.

 In Phase 2 will bring about the refurbishment of the museum, and the remodelling of the shop and the Tourist Information Centre.
-We will improve access to the building where possible and build more toilets!
+We will improve access to the building where possible and re-interpret our beautiful garden.
 The origins and heart of the Almonry lies in caring, giving and supporting others.
 We believe the future of the Almonry lies within this ethos.
 Working together, new displays will be created, and new stories will be told.
 There will be spaces for our communities to come together and share their stories.
 You will be actively involved in co-curating these new spaces, in telling your stories and creating new experiences.
 It is our belief that this is your museum, and you are essential to its future and achieving this aim.

 But we can’t do this alone.
 Phase 1 alone has been costed at over £2m.
 Your help is needed to save this building and museum.
 We are applying for major funding grants and we have been successful in securing support funding to develop the project but there is a long way to go.